November 18, 2016

 In this 2016 talk, Oxford University's Owen Cotton-Barratt discusses how effective altruists can improve the world, using the metaphor of someone looking for gold.
 He discusses a series of key effective altruist concepts, such as heavy-tailed distributions, diminishing marginal returns, and comparative advantage.

 The below transcript is lightly edited for readability.
-Part 2 of the transcript can be found here.

 The central metaphor that's going to be running through my talk is Effective Altruism as mining for gold.
 And I'm going to keep on coming back to this metaphor to illustrate different points.
 And gold here is a standing for whatever it is that we actually value.
 So, some things we might value include making more people happy and well educated.
 Or trying to avert a lot of suffering.
 Or trying to increase the probability that humanity makes it out to the stars.
 When you see gold, take a moment to think about what you actually value.
 For many people it won't just be one thing that they value.
 But do think about what you care about and put that in place of the gold.
 And then there's lots of observations we can make.

 So, this is a photo of Viktor Zhdanov, and I learned about him by reading in Will MacAskill's book, Doing Good Better.
 He was a Ukrainian biologist, who was instrumentally extremely important in getting an eradication program for smallpox to actually occur.
 As a result he probably was counterfactually responsible for saving tens of millions of lives.

 Obviously, we don't all achieve this.
 So, by looking at examples like this, we can notice that some people manage to get a lot more gold, manage to achieve a lot more of whatever we altruistically value, than others.
 And that's reason enough to make us question what is it that gives some people better opportunities than others?
 How can we go and find opportunities like that?